Research reveals elderly drivers are not dangerous

 In fact stopping elderly people from driving could have a detrimental effect on them and stopping driving could do them harm as research shows that while the elderly make up just 19 per cent of all pedestrians, they make up 40 per cent of all victims killed while walking.

 The research suggests icy pavements and badly maintained surfaces could be part of the reason for the high number of pedestrian deaths among the elderly.
-Those who have mobility issues and need walk in baths at home are much safer driving in a car than walking on an uneven pavement, for example.
+Those who have mobility issues and need walk in showers and baths at home are much safer driving in a car than walking on an uneven pavement, for example.

 Speaking to the Independent, Dr Charles Musselwhite, added, “My research suggests that while people think older people are dangerous on the road —they aren’t.